Jewish Museum in Prague: Judaica Bohemiae

-Since 1965, the museum has published the biannual academic journal Judaica Bohemiae, dedicated to the study of Jewish history and culture in Bohemia, Moravia, and other countries of the former Habsburg Monarchy from the Middle Ages to the present.
-It is printed in German and English.
+Since 1965, the museum has published the peer-reviewed academic journal Judaica Bohemiae, dedicated to the study of Jewish history and culture in Bohemia, Moravia and other countries of the former Habsburg Monarchy from the Middle Ages to the present.
+The journal publishes articles in English and German and is indexed in international scholarly databases, including Scopus and the Arts and Humanities Citation Index.